-There are also bobbleheads of rock musicians.
-The company Aggronautix made a host of bobbleheads depicting alternative and punk rock musicians.
-One of the ones easiest to google for results (we assume thus proving it’s popularity) is that of GG Allin.
-In all fairness great work seems to have been put into this with depiction including the blood, the filth, the tattoos that were trademark to Allin’s unsettling stage presentation.
-The company also makes models depicting Mojo Nixon, J Mascis of Dinosaur Jr, Keith Morris or Wendy O. Williams.
+Bobbleheads of rock musicians also exist.
+Some look more convincing than others.
+The company Aggronautix makes bobbleheads specialized on alternative and punk rock.
+One of the ones easiest to acquire is that depicting punk rock agitator, the late GG Allin.
+In all fairness, even a superficial glance at this show that great work seems to have been put into the making of this.
+Allin’s unsettling stage presentation is displayed together with the filth, blood soaked skin and indecipherable tattoos .
+The company also designs models depicting card carrying members of the indie rock elite, such as Mojo Nixon, J Mascis of Dinosaur Jr, Keith Morris or Wendy O. Williams.

 Eduard is a writer, blogger, and musician.
 As a content writer, Eduard has contributed to numerous websites and publications including FootballCoin, Extra Time Talk, Fanatik, Sportskeeda, Nitrogen Sports, Bavarian FootballWorks, etc.

 He runs and acts as editor-in-chief of the alternative rock music website www.alt77.com